 What can’t be appealed at a Valuation Tribunal ?

 The Valuation Tribunal Service are unable to hear any appeals which are made in respect of the procedural matters of Council Tax billing and recovery – for example a dispute over whether a Demand Notice was issued correctly or whether a Court Summons is correct.
 The Valuation Tribunal may also fail to hear cases which are outside of the statutory time limits.

 Can I get help with my Valuation Tribunal appeal ?

 LGFA92 may be able to help you with an appeal to the Valuation Tribunal Service.
-Take a look here for some of the cases which have been won at a Valuation Tribunal Appeal with our help.
+Contact is today for more information.

 Good quality help with your Council Tax dispute can be hard to come across – there’s a lack of independent, expert, places where you can get the help you need however LGFA92 are here to change that.
 See how we can help today